Javithor360/nexus-workshop/README.md

 its projects and inventory due to the absence of digital tools, which affects its efficiency and competitiveness.

 ## What is Nexus Workshop? ⚒️
-Nexus Workshop is a web application designed to streamline project management in metal fabrication workshops.
-It allows administrators to create and track projects, assign tasks to staff, and manage inventory.
-Operators can log their progress in real-time, justify work pauses, and complete tasks more efficiently.
+Nexus Workshop is a web application designed to improve the management in metal fabricarion workshops and also keep on track the projects in MAELSA S.A DE C.V by providing a complete management panel to administrators, employees of their projects and their corresponding details.
+The main idea of Nexus Project is to be an easy and functional solution in order to improve profiency on projects management, from the creation and assignment to the process monitoring and completion.

 ## Technology Ecosystem Overview 🔍
 Discover  the variety of tools and technologies that make up our architecture, optimizing the performance and efficiency